chanchalalam/gitpractice/README.md

 git log: View the commit history .

-git checkout master: Check current branch and its status
+git checkout master: To Switch the branch

 touch CONTRIBUTING.md: Create the CONTRIBUTING.md file

 ## To tell Git to include these modifications in the next commit